wvdtoorn/slurm-job-util/README.md

 pip install .
 ```

-This will install the package and make the `sju` command available.
+This will install the package and make the `slurm-job-util` and `sju` command available.
+Both commands are equivalent.

 ## Usage